Steamboat Springs Airport

 Steamboat Springs Airport (IATA: SBS, ICAO: KSBS, FAA LID: SBS) (Bob Adams Field) is a city-owned airport three miles northwest of Steamboat Springs, in Routt County, Colorado.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation facility.

-Larger commercial jet aircraft operated by scheduled passenger airlines currently operate into the Yampa Valley Airport (HDN) 25 mi west of Steamboat Springs near Hayden, Colorado which can handle Boeing 737 and 757 jetliners as well as Airbus A319 and A320 jets, and has mainline jet flights during the winter ski season as well as year-round United Express regional jet service to Denver.
+Larger commercial jet aircraft by scheduled passenger airlines operates into the Yampa Valley Airport (HDN) 25 mi west of Steamboat Springs near Hayden, Colorado which can handle Boeing 737 and 757 jetliners as well as Airbus A319 and A320 jets.
+Year-round service to Denver is provided at HDN by United Express and Southwest Airlines while multiple carriers with mainline jet flights operate to several major cities during the winter ski season.

 Historical airline service

 According to the Official Airline Guide (OAG), Steamboat Springs Airport previously had scheduled passenger flights to Denver (DEN) operated by Rocky Mountain Airways with small de Havilland Canada DHC-6 Twin Otter aircraft during the mid 1970s followed by larger 50-passenger de Havilland Canada DHC-7 Dash 7s by the late 1970s.
 The twin engine Twin Otter turboprop as well as the four engine Dash 7 turboprop both feature short takeoff and landing (STOL) performance which was required due to Steamboat Springs' relatively short runway and high elevation.
-Rocky Mountain Airways later operated Dash 7 service into the airport on behalf of Continental Airlines via a code sharing agreement during the early and mid-1990s with up to ten flights a day to Denver.
+Rocky Mountain Airways later operated Dash 7 service into the airport on behalf of Continental Airlines via a code sharing agreement from 1986 through 1994 with up to ten flights a day to Denver.
 In 1997, Maverick Airways was operating Dash 7 service to Denver on behalf of the current version of Frontier Airlines via a code sharing agreement from January 1997 until their bankruptcy in May 1997.
 Since Maverick Airways shut down, the airfield has remained a general aviation airfield with no scheduled passenger airline service at the present time.